Kanchanaburi

 There are a few local government run schools, the main one being Daruna Kanchanaburi School, which usually has large classes, some with air-con; some without, teaching all grades to high school level it is a large and well respected school in this province.
 Salary is the standard 30,000 - 40,000 baht (degree and TEFL required).
 They often have vacancies throughout the year for teachers.
 Accommodation is provided on campus with use of their pool and gym.

 Kanchanaburi University Rajabaht (now called university as all other Rajabahts in Thailand) about 10 kms outside of town, is a large and attractive campus built around peaceful bush surroundings, and has a reasonable workload for teachers of English five days a week with weekends off.
-The 12 month contract offering 30,000, work permit assistance and medical insurance.
+The 12-month contract offering 30,000, work permit assistance and medical insurance.

 Anuban Kanchanaburi School has an MEP program.
 Its NES teachers can expect a salary around 30,000 (degree) to 35,000 (education degree).
 Accommodation in the city can range from 3,000 to 7,000 baht, and good Thai meals can be found within walking distance of the school for 30 to 40 baht.
 There are plenty of tuk-tuks and songkaews found near the bus station, which is also walking distance to the school.

-The upside of working here is the fresh air, the reasonable, rewarding workload and hassle free transport.
+One upside of working here is the fresh air, the reasonable, rewarding workload and hassle free transport.

 How far from Bangkok or civilization?